vamsi-bel/Simple-Linear-Regression/README.md

 # Simple-Linear-Regression
-Created a simple linear regression notebook for my practice
+This notebook is a prediction of salary from the year of experience simple linear regression.